Kaya toast: History

 Government efforts of placing coffee carts situated on the streets into hawker centres also significantly assisted the kaya toast business.
 As of December 2005, the Singapore foodscape houses an estimate of over 70 outlets selling kaya toast, excluding small coffee-shops that are not listed on the internet or does not have a website.
 Since then, kaya toast has become a regular item in café and can be found at almost every hawker centre.

+Preparation

 The preparation method and appearance of kaya toast has changed.
 Sellers use electric grills instead of the traditional charcoal grills.
 Previously, hawker workers would use homemade bread but have now opted to order bread supplies from factories.
 While the methods and ingredients have been simplified, one thing that has yet to change drastically is the kaya spread itself.
 The kaya spreads used in renowned retailers, such as Ya Kun Kaya Toast and Killiney Kopitiam, are still produced from traditional recipes.
 It is also worth noting that changes in the method, menu, and economy have not necessarily led to a decline in traditional food sellers.
 Singapore itself does not prevent the rise of micro-entrepreneurs in the department of traditional food.

-In June 2021, South Korean convenience store chain CU announced that it has begun selling Kaya toast at all of their stores as part of their "Singapore Gourmet Trip series".